K3 Surfaces of zero entropy admitting an elliptic fibration with only irreducible fibers: K3 surfaces of Picard rank

 Assume that $L$ is unique in its genus.
 Then \cite{nebe} shows that $L$ is a multiple of one of $4$ lattices: $L_1=E_8\oplus A_1$, $L_2=E_8(4)\oplus A_1$, $L_3,L_4$, where $L_3$ has no roots and $L_4$ has $\rk((L_4)_{root})=8$.
 Theorem \ref{teo:grosso} proves that $U\oplus L$ has positive entropy whenever $L$ is $L_2,L_3$, or any multiple $L_1(m),L_2(m),L_3(m),L_4(m)$ with $m>1$.
 As above, if $U\oplus L$ has positive entropy, then also $U\oplus L\oplus E_8$ has positive entropy.
 Moreover, by Remark \ref{oss:ultim} we can discard $L_1$, as $U\oplus E_8\oplus L_1$ has a finite automorphism group.
 We thus only have to consider $L=L_4$; we will deal with it at the end of the proof.

 Assume instead that $L$ is not unique in its genus.
 If the genus of $L$ contains no root-overlattices, then $U\oplus L$ has positive entropy (and therefore $X$ has positive entropy) by Theorem \ref{teo:unique2}.
 Hence we can assume that $L$ is a root-overlattice.
 We can easily list all root-overlattices of rank $9$ using Algorithm \ref{alg:overlattices}, obtaining $53$ distinct genera of root-overlattices.
-Studying these genera with \texttt{Magma}, we find out that $41$ of these $53$ contain at least two non-isometric non root-overlattices, hence by the remark at the beginning of the proof these give rise to K3 surfaces of positive entropy.
-After also discarding the genus of $E_8\oplus A_1$, we remain with the genera of the following lattices:
+Studying these genera with \texttt{Magma}, we find out that $41$ of these $53$ contain at least two non-isometric non-root-overlattices (cf. the ancillary file \texttt{NonRootOverlattices9}), hence by the remark at the beginning of the proof these give rise to K3 surfaces of positive entropy.
+After again discarding the genus of $E_8\oplus A_1$, we remain with the genera of the following $12$ lattices:

+where $L_4$ is the lattice unique in its genus discussed above, and $O$ is an overlattice of $A_3\oplus A_1^6$ of index $2$.